civicrm/civicrm-user-guide/docs/initial-set-up/permissions-and-access-control.md

 -   make online contributions/donations
 -   view event information
 -   register for events through online forms
--   vew event participants
+-   view event participants
 -   subscribe and unsubscribe from mailing lists
 -   access all custom data (ie see/enter information in custom data fields in forms)
--   access uploaded files ( ie view/print content of uploaded files)
+-   access uploaded files (ie view/print content of uploaded files)
--   view, create and edit profiles ( or profile listings and forms)
+-   view, create and edit profiles (or profile listings and forms)

-The **authenticated** role (**registered** in Joomla, **subscriber** in WordPress) is applied to all visitors to the site that have logged in .
+The **authenticated** role (**registered** in Joomla, **subscriber** in WordPress) is applied to all visitors to the site that have logged in.
 This is the default role for all new user accounts, and cannot be deleted.
 By default CiviCRM permissions for this role are the same as those for the **anonymous** role.